ki3ani/philipmjohnson.github.io/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 You can review the [ICS 314 Ethics module](http://courses.ics.hawaii.edu/ReviewICS314/modules/ethics/) for ideas.
 Of particular interest might be the seven "Foundation" readings (which are adapted with permission from a module by Shannon Valor and Arvind Narayanan at Santa Clara University), as well as the [ACM Code of Ethics](https://www.acm.org/code-of-ethics).

-In ICS 314, I have students do a set of readings on a topic (in this past semester, it was about Facebook and data privacy), and then split into teams to debate the pro and con of a question (in this past semester, it was "Am I ethically obligated to delete my Facebook account?").
+In ICS 314, I have students do a set of readings on a topic (in one semester, it was about Facebook and data privacy), and then split into teams to debate the pro and con of a question (for example, "Am I ethically obligated to delete my Facebook account?").
 Assertions either pro or con should be backed up by reference to the Code of Ethics.
 This format worked quite well and most students seemed to gain new insights into ethics as a result.

 ## 7. Require updates to their professional portfolio